We often build people and culture programs in a vacuum, without consulting the end user, then become disheartened when they fall flat.

 We then took a smaller group of interested people from within the company to map it all out on an employee journey.
 You can see a rough version of what we created below.

 If you want to consider something similar, first consider the different stages that are appropriate to you.

-Then take one stage at a time and consider:
+Then we took one stage at a time and asked:

 - What does the employee do?

 - Which parts of the team/organization do they interact with?

 - What are our opportunities?